eapo/healytastic/README.md

 Data Vision is the submission of [Ueberanalyse team](https://lablab.ai/event/doge-ai-hackathon/ueberanalyse) for DOGE Hackathon.

+Deployed and can be accessed on endpoint: https://data-vision.streamlit.app/

 ### Team Members
 1. Aman Arora
 2. Anirudh Sharma